Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Results

 \subsection{RL Policy}

-\textbf{Training Details.} We used the MLP architecture to represent both the actor and critic policies, which parameterize the policy and the value function in PPO.
+\textbf{Training Details.} We used the MLP architecture to represent both the actor and critic policies, which parameterize the policy and the value function in PPO \cite{schulman2017proximal}.
 Both the MLP networks have 2 hidden layers of size 256 each and use \textit{ReLU} activations.
 To limit the range of the actor's predictions, the output of the actor policy is passed through a \textit{TanH} layer.
 Each PPO rollout is of length 400 timesteps, and each training batch holds 64 of such rollouts.
 The learning rate was set to 0.0001.
-The hyperparameters are mostly similar to \cite{siekmann2021sim}, however, we expect that the training will be stable for a other choices of batch size and maximum trajectory length.
+The hyperparameters are mostly similar to \cite{siekmann2021sim}, however, we expect that the training will be stable for other choices of batch size and maximum trajectory length.
 We also adopt the \textit{LOSS} method proposed in \cite{abdolhosseini2019learning, yu2018learning}, which adds an auxiliary loss term (in addition to the original PPO loss term) to enforce symmetry by formally defining functions for obtaining mirrored states and mirrored actions.
+Training the policy takes around 12 hours to collect a total of 50 million samples for learning all modes, on a Intel Core i7-10750H CPU @ 2.60GHz with 12 cores.
+Simulations and optimizations are done entirely on CPU.

-Our experiments show that the periodic reward composition with the symmetric loss term, is effective in generating a bipedal gait, if the cycle durations are specified realistically.
-However, we noticed that backwards walking is generally more difficult to learn when combined with other modes in a curriculum.
+Our experiments show that the periodic reward composition combined with the symmetric loss term, is effective in generating a bipedal gait for realistic gait cycle durations.
+However, backwards walking is generally more difficult to learn when combined with other modes in a curriculum.
 This has been studied previously and can be overcome by methods such as DASS \cite{xie2020learning}.

 \textbf{Robustness.} We evaluate the robustness of the learned policy in two scenarios: (a) what happens when the terrain estimation is poor?
 And, (b) what happens when there is noise in the robot state observation?